Apollo 1: Program recovery

 From this day forward, Flight Control will be known by two words: Tough and Competent.
 Tough means we are forever accountable for what we do or what we fail to do.
 We will never again compromise our responsibilities ...
 Competent means we will never take anything for granted ...
 Mission Control will be perfect.
 When you leave this meeting today you will go to your office and the first thing you will do there is to write Tough and Competent on your blackboards.
 It will never be erased.
 Each day when you enter the room, these words will remind you of the price paid by Grissom, White, and Chaffee.
 These words are the price of admission to the ranks of Mission Control.

 — Gene Kranz, speech given to Mission Control after the accident.

-Gene Kranz called a meeting of his staff in Mission Control three days after the accident, delivering a speech which has subsequently become one of NASA's principles.
+Gene Kranz called a meeting of his staff in Mission Control three days after the accident, and delivered a speech which has become one of NASA's principles.
 Speaking of the errors and overall attitude surrounding the Apollo program before the accident, he said: "We were too 'gung-ho' about the schedule and we blocked out all of the problems we saw each day in our work.
 Every element of the program was in trouble and so were we."
 He reminded the team of the perils and mercilessness of their endeavor, and stated the new requirement that every member of every team in mission control be "tough and competent", requiring nothing less than perfection throughout NASA's programs.
 In 2003, following the Space Shuttle Columbia disaster, NASA administrator Sean O'Keefe quoted Kranz's speech, applying it to the Columbia crew.

 Command module redesign

-After the fire, the Apollo program was grounded for review and redesign.
+The Apollo program was grounded for review and redesign.
 The command module was found to be extremely hazardous and, in some instances, carelessly assembled (for example, a misplaced wrench socket was found in the cabin).

 It was decided that the remaining Block I spacecraft would be used only for uncrewed Saturn V test flights.
 All crewed missions would use the Block II spacecraft, to which many command module design changes were made: